Pregnant woman apprehended by Border Patrol delivers stillborn child in Texas

 Additional details were not immediately available, the release said.
 Authorities are not yet releasing the mother's identity and CBP vowed to conduct a "thorough review of the circumstances."

-The growing humanitarian crisis on the southern border has gained urgency amid reports of overcrowding and poor conditions at migrant detention centers and an influx of undocumented immigrants.
+The growing humanitarian crisis on the southern border has gained urgency amid reports of overcrowding and poor conditions at migrant detention centers and an influx of apprehensions at the southern border.
 On Tuesday, concerns about the safety of migrants were further raised when a photograph depicting the drowned corpses of a father and young daughter attempting to cross the Rio Grande went viral.

+Lawmakers cited the photo throughout the day amid votes to provide additional funding to assist with the swell of migrants.

+Senate Minority Leader Chuck Schumer displayed a blown-up image on the Senate floor, and Senate Homeland Security Chairman Ron Johnson, R-Wisconsin, appeared to choke up when referring to the photo during a Senate panel's immigration hearing.